 7 Warning Signals That Tell You Your Water Well is in Trouble

-The typical modern residential well is an amazing resource and can produce many years of excellent water with a minimum of servicing.
-Precisely because most wells operate for many years without any maintenance, many homeowners may not understand that their well requires service or routine maintenance right up until it is too late.
-The good news is there are some tell-tale signs it is possible to look for that may alert you to well water problems.
+The typical modern residential well is an amazing resource and can produce many years of excellent water with minimal servicing.
+With most wells being able to operate for many years without maintenance, many homeowners don’t realize that their well requires service or routine maintenance until it is too late.
+The good news is there are some tell-tale signs to look for that may alert you to well water problems.

 How A Typical Well Pump System Works

-Typical residential water wells usually have a submersible pump that is submerged under the water and pumps water directly to the house.
+Typical residential water wells usually have a submersible pump that pumps water directly to the house.

 Some wells have pumps called “jet pumps” that are located on the surface or top of the well.
 Most well pumps are used in conjunction with a pressure tank.